Deepwalker/trafaret/README.rst

 Trafaret
 --------

-Base class for trafarets.
-Use it to make new trafarets.
+Base class for checkers.
+Use it to make new checkers.
 In derrived classes you need to implement `_check` or `_check_val` methods. `_check_val` must return value, `_check` must return `None` on success.